Numan-Patil/MiniProject-LibraryManagementSystem/README.md

 ## Pages and Functionalities
 ### 1. **Login & Register Page**
    - Includes secure login and registration forms.
-   - Features a back button that redirects to the main page (`index.html`).
    - Styled with a clean interface and separate CSS for ease of management.

 ### 2. **Landing Page**
    - Main entry point with options for students and librarians.
-   - Includes a start button and a dedicated librarian button.
+   - Includes library details and a dedicated chatbot.
    - Sections such as Course Books, Journals, and Miscellaneous are available for quick access.

 ### 3. **Student Dashboard**
-   - Minimalistic design with a black, white, and blue color scheme.
+   - Minimalistic design with a black, white, and lavender color scheme.
    - Provides access to course books, journals, and a miscellaneous search section.
    - Rounded edges and shadow effects for a modern look.

 ### 4. **Admin Dashboard**
    - Allows administrators to manage library content and monitor user interactions.
-   - Includes a header image and welcoming text ("Welcome Admin" and "BLDEA College").
    - Custom CSS based on the styling themes of the Student Dashboard for consistency.
+   - Admin password "admin@123"

 ### 5. **Course Books Page**
    - Dedicated page with redesigned UI, focusing solely on course book browsing.